biocore/emperor/README.md

 The main interface to create Emperor visualizations is the `make_emperor.py` script, inputing a mapping file and a PCoA data file, will generate an Emperor graphical user interface to analyze and visualize your data.

-Emperor provides a feature to negate axes.
-With this feature you can negate the coordinates of each data point.
-As a result, the spheres and/or edges will be adjusted appropriately.

 If you have a QIIME compliant mapping file and a PCoA file, try the following command from a terminal session:

 ```bash